eng-wilson/eng-wilson/README.md

 ## Curiosities:

-Rock n Roll is my favorite kind of music.<br/>
+- Metalcore and Blues Rock are my favorite kind of music.<br/>
-I practice calisthenics.<br/>
+- Going to the gym is essential in my routine.<br/>
-Fan of video games and anime.<br/>
+- My favorite hobbies are playing guitar, watching anime and playing video games.<br/>
-Nonfiction books reader.<br/>
+- I love fashion.